Real simple modules over simply-laced quantum affine algebras and categorifications of cluster algebras: The highest -weight monomials of Hernandez-Leclerc modules

-\begin{remark} An example of Hernandez-Leclerc modules of type $A$ appeared in \cite{HL10}.
+\begin{remark} An example on Hernandez-Leclerc modules of type $A_n$ appeared in \cite{HL10}.
 These modules were then named and studied by Brito and Chari \cite{BC19}, using an approach that is different from ours. \end{remark}